Sports massage for runners

 Achilles Tendinopathy

-That creaky, painful Achilles needs comprehensive work:
+That creaky, painful Achilles needs comprehensive work throughout the posterior chain.

 - Specific techniques to break up adhesions